budarin/ts-css-loader/README.md

 -   `use: Function`
 -   `unuse: Function`

-`fake-style-loader` adds a properties to the css-modules interface:
+`fake-style-loader` adds properties to the css-modules interface:

 -   `source: String`
 -   all classnames into default exported object